intro-to-git/intro-to-git.github.io/src/content/lessons/merging.md

 Conflicts occur when the same lines in the same files are changed differently on two branches.

-Git is usually smart enough to resolve trivial conflicts automatically, but when it is not clear what the outcome should be - you need to resolve manually.
+Git is usually smart enough to resolve trivial conflicts automatically.

+But when it is not clear what the outcome should be - you need to resolve manually.

 ---